 Modified recipe is one that has been modified from the original recipe to nutritionally enhance the food product.
 Attach one 8 1⁄2 x 11-inch paper (front and back) that includes original recipe, modified recipe, and narrative to describe modifications made.
 Information may include why modifications were made, and lessons learned such as nutritive value, or changes in appearance, doneness, aroma, flavor, tenderness and/or texture.
 (Example: a standard blueberry muffin recipe that is modified to make it gluten free.)

 Suggested resource:

-Altering Recipes for Good Health Texas A&M University - http://gillespie.agrilife.org/files/2013/02/Altering-Recipes-for-Good-Hea1.pdf must not be larger than 22" x 28".
-Displays are not to exceed a standard commercial 3' x 4' tri-fold display board.
-Name and club must be clearly marked on educational exhibits.
-NOTE: A collection of your favorite recipes in a recipe box or notebook does not constitute an educational exhibit.
-(Judged with the Foods Judging).
+Altering Recipes for Good Health Texas A&M University - http://gillespie.agrilife.org/files/2013/02/Altering-Recipes-for-Good-Heal.pdf

 Class 7 - Educational Exhibit: